Introduction: CNC Router Ski Storage Stand

-Here is a ski storage stand that can be built from a quarter sheet of plywood with just a router with a 1/4 flat or downcut bit.
+Here is a ski storage stand that can be built from a quarter sheet of half inch plywood with just a router with a 1/4 flat or downcut bit.
 I used a CNC router to cut mine.
-This stand can be assembled and reassembled without any tools.
+This stand can be disassembled and reassembled quickly without any tools.

 Step 1: Materials